 With the connection between social media and appearance, it’s no surprise then there are more television commercials for “do-it-yourself” teeth whitening products one can pick up at any local drug store or online, such as whitening strips and toothpaste (including charcoal toothpaste), gels, kits, or pens.

-There are several important differences between over-the-counter, at-home options, and professional teeth whitening offered at HealthOne, however, that you should be aware of:
+There are several important differences between over-the-counter options and professional teeth whitening offered at HealthOne, however, that you should be aware of:

 Differences in Treatment Method

-The teeth whitening procedure performed by Dr. Vakilian involves taking a mold of your teeth, but only after a full assessment is completed.
-The purpose of the check-up is to sign off on the health of the jawbone, gums, and teeth.
+In comparison, the professional teeth whitening procedure performed by Dr. Vakilian involves taking a mould of your teeth, but only after a full assessment is completed.
+The purpose of the check-up is to sign off on the health of the jawbone, gums and teeth.

 At the dentist’s office, if the teeth are covered in plaque, for example, you will see a hygienist and get a cleaning done prior to whitening.
 The process of whitening will take longer if there is a lot of plaque.

-Customized trays are made from the mold.
+Customized trays are then made from the mould.
 In a week or so you’ll come back to pick up the trays, together with two tubes of whitening gel.
 You’ll go over the instructions with the dentist and take everything home.